High Quality Bixler 1.1 Build (APM2.x)¶

 Programming the ESC¶

-- Set the low voltage cutoff to its lowest setting to allow the APM failsafe feature do its job.
+- Using the ESC’s setup instructions, set the ESC’s low voltage cutoff to its lowest setting to allow the autopilot battery level failsafe feature do its job. (be sure to enable it!)

-- Don’t worry about FWD vs REV; you can just switch two of the motor wires if the motor spins backwards.
+- Don’t worry about motor direction; you can just switch two of the motor wires if the motor spins backwards.

 Wiring the ESC and BEC¶